mjbeswick/tacit-dom/examples/i18n-inline-demo/README.md

-# Thorix Inline i18n Demo
+# Tacit-DOM Inline i18n Demo

-This demo showcases the inline i18n implementation in Thorix, using static JSON imports so translations are bundled with the app (no runtime fetching required).
+This demo showcases the inline i18n implementation in Tacit-DOM, using static JSON imports so translations are bundled with the app (no runtime fetching required).

 ## Features